stoermelder/vcvrack-packone/docs/midi/SpliceKit.md

 Only an output port and an input port can be connected.
 Two ports of the same direction cannot be connected and the second press is ignored.

+### Cross-instance patching

+When multiple SPLICE-KIT modules are present in the same patch, buttons from different instances can be connected to each other.
+The workflow is the same two-press sequence:

+1. Press a button on any SPLICE-KIT instance — it starts blinking white as the initiator.
+2. Press a button on a **different** SPLICE-KIT instance — the initiating module creates a cable between the two ports.

+Cross-instance cables are **not part of the scene system**.
+They exist as ordinary patch cables and are not stored in or affected by scene changes on either module.
+The feature can be disabled per-instance via **Cross-instance patching** in the module context menu.

 ### Drag gestures

 As a faster alternative to the two-press workflow, connections can be created or removed by dragging directly from one cell to another: